Skip to main content

 Corporate income tax computation and tax provision calculation

-Advance tax quarterly payment computation and challan preparation
+Advance tax computation and challan preparation

 Sales tax refund claim preparation and follow-up with FBR